Can't Smile Without You

 "Can't Smile Without You" is a song written by Christian Arnold, David Martin and Geoff Morrow, and recorded by various artists including Barry Manilow and the Carpenters.
 It was first recorded and released by David Martin as a solo single in 1975.
 The version recorded by Manilow in 1977 and released in 1978 is the most well-known.

+In association football, the song is commonly sung by fans of English Premier League club Tottenham Hotspur, having reportedly been used by them since the late 1970s.

+Origin

+The song was inspired by and written by Martin about a woman named Debbie, who appears on the cover alongside Martin.